 Recovery and Life with The Balloon

-Immediately after the balloon is placed you’ll feel some discomfort which may last a few days to a couple of weeks.
-Some discomfort is normal but you should report anything that feels abnormal or painful to your bariatric surgeon.
+Immediately after the balloon is placed, you’ll feel some discomfort, which may last a few days to a couple of weeks.
+Some discomfort is normal, but be sure to report anything that feels abnormal or painful to your bariatric surgeon.

 Your appetite may slowly start to return during week 2.
-However, you should feel full after a very small amount of food.
+However, you should feel full after a minimal amount of food.

-- During weeks 3 to 6 you’ll notice your appetite continue to get stronger and your ability to tolerate more food will increase.
+- During weeks 3 to 6, you’ll notice your appetite continues to get stronger, and your ability to tolerate more food will increase.
 You should continue to eat slowly, track what you eat, and pay attention to signs of discomfort.
 Hiccups, acid reflux, and nausea indicate you ate too much or too quickly.

-- During weeks 12 to 26 you should focus on maintaining your weight loss.
-It is important to learn how to maintain your weight loss by focusing on a healthy diet and sustainable exercise program.
+- During weeks 12 to 26, you should focus on maintaining your weight loss.
+It is essential to learn how to maintain your weight loss by focusing on a healthy diet and a sustainable exercise program.
 A quality program will give you access to their dietitian, support groups, and other resources for up to a year after the balloon is placed.
 Take advantage of these programs.

-While you can continue to lose weight during this period most patients’ weight loss plateaus around 3 months.
+While you can continue to lose weight during this period, most patients’ weight loss plateaus around three months.
 Be sure to take this time to turn your diet and exercise changes into habits.